 It has made them fit for the bench.

-Frustrated in his efforts to uncover the truth, Associate Independent Counsel Miguel Rodriguez submitted his resignation letter to the Independent Counsel Kenneth Starr.
+Frustrated in his efforts to uncover the truth, Associate Independent Counsel Miguel Rodriguez submitted his to the Independent Counsel Kenneth Starr.

 Miguel Rodriguez was the lead investigator inside the Office